 - A gas, electric or telephone service statement (utility bill) for the period commencing not earlier than 90 days before Election Day.

-- A residential lease which is effective for a period that includes Election Day (cannot be used by first-time Wisconsin voters registering by mail).
+- A residential lease which is effective for a period that includes the registration date (cannot be used when registering by mail)

 **Please note: you are able to redact (black out) private information such as account balances or transactions on your proof of residence document.
 However, the last four (4) digits of your account number (if applicable), name and address must remain visible.

 For a list of examples, see Voter Registration Packet.